 Arnaud Larher

 A Meilleur Ouvrier de France, Arnaud Larher has worked with the greats, including Peltier, Dalloyau and Fauchon.
-Since 1997 he set up his own shop in Montmartre's rue Caulaincourt and, since 2000, has another in rue Damrémont (other in rue de Seine).
+Since 1997 he set up his own shop in Montmartre's and now has 2 more boutiques.

-Try his classic selection: personal favourites are Mille Fleurs, Apricot, Madagascan Vanilla, Coffee (café Grand cru from South India) and Gianduja praline with hazelnut and milk chocolate.
-You may also fall for his macaron porcelain too.
-Larher also generously participates in the annual charity event, Fête du Macaron.
+Try his classic selection: our favourites are Mille Fleurs, Apricot, Madagascan Vanilla, Coffee (café Grand cru from South India) and Gianduja - praline with hazelnut and milk chocolate.
+However, less enamoured with black sesame, as it's rather sweet.

 How Long Can I Keep Macarons?